-In this section, we give an algorithm that computes a minimal comparability completion H of G_x , for a given comparability graph G and a new vertex $x \notin V(G)$ adjacent to vertices of a set $N_x \subseteq V(G)$.
-Our main tool will be the incompatibility graph B_G of G, which we know is bipartite by Theorem 1.
+In this section, we give an algorithm that computes a minimal comparability completion H of G_x , for a given comparability graph G and a new vertex $x \notin V(G)$ together with a neighborhood N_x in G. Our main tool will be the incompatibility graph B_G of G, which we know is bipartite by Theorem 1.
 We will proceed to update B_G with the aim of obtaining the incompatibility graph B{G_x} of G_x .
 We will keep this partial incompatibility graph a bipartite graph at each step.
 If G_x is not a comparability graph, we will have to add fill edges to G_x to be able to achieve this goal.